celest-dev/website/docs/functions/data-types.md

 ## Next steps

-You have now learned about how Celest handles the serialization of requests/responses to your functions, and how to use your own custom types and serialization logic.
+You have now learned how Celest handles the serialization of requests/responses to your functions, and how to use your own custom types and serialization logic.
 Learn about more features of Celest Functions by following our guides for [defining custom exceptions](/docs/functions/exceptions.md) and [managing environment variables](/docs/functions/env-variables.md).